COVID digest: Austria vaccine mandate becomes law | DW | 04.02.2022

 Health Minister Wolfgang Mueckstein called it "a forward-looking and active step.''

-However, it could be some time for the mandate to take practical effect, as the plan is to set it in motion in several steps that will take months.
+However, it could be some time before the mandate takes practical effect, as the plan is to set it in motion in several steps that will take months.
 First, people will have their vaccine certificates ready to present at all times as of mid-March, and only later will the government use the national vaccine registry to track down who has not been jabbed and fine them.

 Although Germany's parliament debated a mandate last week, it could be months before compulsory vaccine legislation becomes a reality in the Bundestag.